YordanGeorgiev/qto/doc/md/devops_guide_doc.md

 ## 1. GUIDING PRINCIPLE'S
-This section might seem too philosophical for a start, yet all the development in the issue-tracker has ATTEMPTED to follow the principles described bellow.
+This section might seem too philosophical for a start, yet all the development in the qto has ATTEMPTED to follow the principles described bellow.
 If you skip this section now you might later on wander many times why something works and it is implemented as it is ... and not "the right way".
 Of course you are free to not follow these principles, the less you follow them the smaller the possibility to pull features from your instance(s) - you could even use the existing functionality to create a totally different fork with different name and start developing your own toll with name X - the authors give you the means to do that with this tool ... , but if you want to use and contribute to THIS tool than you better help defined those leading principles and follow them.

 ### 1.1.
 Personal responsibility
-Any given instance of the issue-tracker should have ONE and only ONE person which is responsible at the end for the functioning of THIS instance - so think carefully before attempting to take ownership for an instance.
+Any given instance of the qto should have ONE and only ONE person which is responsible at the end for the functioning of THIS instance - so think carefully before attempting to take ownership for an instance.
 The author(s) of the code are not responsible for the operation, bugs or whatever happens to a new instance.
 As a responsible owner of an instance you could create, share and assign issues to the authors of the source code, yet there is no service level agreement, nor even promise to help.